Aeroflex Gaisler AB

 Users and projects

-As of writing December 2008), more than 250 commercial TSIM licenses have been sold and are being used in various LEON and ERC32 projects.
-Many more copies of the free evaluation version of TSIM are used by individuals and universities.
+More than 400 commercial TSIM licenses have been sold and are being used in various LEON and ERC32 projects.
+Many more copies of the evaluation version of TSIM are used by individuals and universities.
 TSIM is the market leader for ERC32 and LEON simulation, and used in major space projects such as Cryosat, ATV, Beagle-2, Ariane-5, GOCE, Herschel/Planck, PROBA-2 and many others.

 Evaluation version